An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) as he liked city-life

-(a) for his profession
+(b) for his profession

 (c) after planning for a long time